NOMINATED FOR BEST PROTOTYPE

 Obstacles

-Obstacles of different kinds are scattered through the levels to make the game more challenging for the player.
+Obstacles of different kinds are scattered throughout the levels to make the game more challenging for the player.
 Those include:

 • Fans of varying strength

-• Seesaws on which the ball has to stay balanced
+• Seesaws on which the player has to stay balanced

 • Walls to destroy

-Some other obstacles that were initially planned but not included were moving platforms, sticky walls on which the player could stick against gravity, and speed signs that could be destroyed to gain points by reaching a minimum speed.
+Some other obstacles were initially planned but not included, like moving platforms, sticky walls to defy gravity, and speed signs that could be destroyed to gain points by reaching a minimum speed.

 Fan